 Note: The PRTG server must have access to the internet to reach the PRTG Cloud at https://api.prtgcloud.com:443 .
 If you use Cloud HTTP and Cloud Ping sensors, this also applies to the system(s) running the PRTG probe(s) with these sensors on.

 Note: PRTG versions previous to 15.4.20 do not support cloud features anymore because we changed the cloud infrastructure with this version.
-If you run a previous PRTG version, please update your PRTG server to use push notifications and other PRTG cloud features like the cloud sensors.
+If you run a previous PRTG version, please update your PRTG server to use push notifications and other PRTG Cloud services like the cloud sensors.

 Push Service Registration Process